 The building is located entirely at ground floor level and simply arranged in clusters that reflect the key stages of education that are taught at the school.

 Each Key Stage has a combination of PMLD and SLD class bases, together with appropriate resources, break out rooms and support facilities.
-Th layout supports the management structure of the school and allows for the creation of simple way finding and identities for each of the Key Stage zones.
+The layout supports the management structure of the school and allows for the creation of simple wayfinding and identities for each of the Key Stage zones.

 A central courtyard, shared between the schools, lies at the centre of the development, which can be accessed from the specialist teaching and community focused facilities to ingrate indoor and outdoor learning experiences.

-To meet particular SEN requirements the Nether Hall school building will incorporate mechanical ventilation plant to assist the natural ventilation strategy for the general teaching spaces.
+To meet particular SEN requirements the Nether Hall school building incorporates a mechanical ventilation plant to assist the natural ventilation strategy for the general teaching spaces.